kfootball15/simpletodo/README.md

 [Speedy To Do](http://www.s2do.me)

 ## Intro:
-Speedy to do is a super intuitive todo list application that allows users to bypass having to sign up and/or login to yet another web application.
+Speedy to do is a super intuitive todo list application that allows users to bypass having to sign up and/or login to yet another web application and let them start using their todolists as quickly as possible

 Simply generate new todolists by typing them directly into the url for a fast, efficient way of creating a quick todolist.